91ĹÝÜ˝

 Core Projects

-Currently we have three major projects under the lab each with their own methods to explore the built environment:
+Currently we multiple core projects running parallel in the lab, each with their own methods to explore the built environment:

 1. The Stakeholders’ Walkability/Wheelability Audit in Neighbourhoods (SWAN) is a sub-project of the partnership under the stream of Navigation and Pedestrian Environment